Automattic/jetpack/readme.txt

 * Release date: November 5, 2019
 * Release post: https://wp.me/p1moTy-lzt

+**Major enhancements**

+* Block Editor: allow authors to upload videos to our Jetpack Videos service from the Video Block.
+* Block Editor: add new post-submission settings to the Form block.
+* Twenty Twenty: Ensure full compatibility with the upcoming default theme.

 **Enhancements**

 * Admin Page: update icons for security settings.
 * Backup: support for Jetpack Backup functionality with simpler configuration.
 * Block Editor: provide block previews for Jetpack blocks.
-* Block Editor: allow authors to upload videos to our Jetpack Videos service from the Video Block.
 * Block Editor: add image size option to the Slideshow block.
-* Block Editor: add new post-submission settings to the Form block.
 * Block Editor: improve the display of opening hours when using the Business Hours block.
 * CLI: no longer return exit code 1 if trying to disconnect a site that's already disconnected.
 * Connection flow: update connect buttons on main dashboard page and plugins page to use the new connection flow.